hineios/FAtiMA-DST/README.md

 This repository aims to provide an integration of FAtiMA-Toolkit with Don't Starve Together (DST), allowing anybody to create agents for DST.

 **Notes**:
 - Throughout this read me I'll reference game files which are available to whomever owns a copy of the game.
 I'll always assume as a base directory the **scripts** folder.
-This folder can be found in *[DST install dir]/data/scripts*.
+This folder can be found in *[DST install dir]/data/databundles/scripts.zip* (unzip this file).
 - Although not a prerequisite, some knowledge of the game will be helpful.
 - DST modding is encouraged and completely accepted by the game developers, however, there is no documentation whatsoever.
 Luckily, every line of code is available in the game directory.
 I recommend the use of an editor that supports the *Search in files* functionality.
 You won't need to make any mod for the game, but you'll eventually need to search the game files to understand the actions and how everything works.
 Check the Understanding the Actions section.